Beau Anders, Director, Chairman

 Steve has held a wide variety of positions as a lawyer, business executive and entrepreneur.
 Throughout his career, he has spent significant professional time performing due diligence and negotiating business transactions.
 As Vice President and General Counsel of Gerber Products Company, Steve was responsible for the development and implementation of legal and regulatory strategy for the Company.
 Steve's transactional experience at Gerber included the purchase of Alima, SA, one of the first privatizations in Poland.
 His experience as CEO and President (and prior positions) at Buster Brown Apparel included the successful reorganization of Buster Brown under Chapter 11 of the Bankruptcy Code, and the subsequent sale of key business units to maximize return to shareholders.
 As Owner of Second Nature LLC, Steve aggressively grew the sales and profitability of a local landscaping company, selling the business in 2009 to ValleyCrest, the country's largest landscape contractor.

-Steve has served as Chairman of Ariel Savannah Angel Partners for the last three years Steve has served on a number of charitable and civic boards over the years, and is currently Chairman and President of the Deep Well Project on Hilton Head Island.
+Steve has served as Chairman of Ariel Southeast Angel Partners for several years.
+Steve has served on a number of charitable and civic boards over the years, and is currently Chairman and President of the Deep Well Project on Hilton Head Island.
 Steve received an Honor's Degree in Economics from Lafayette College, his J.D.
 Degree from Catholic University Law School, and an LL.M in Trade Regulations from New York University Law School.

 Carl D Francis, Director